 How To Check If It Has Been Done Properly

-As of August 25th 2013 The EU declared that smartphone users should be held responsible for the protection of their phone data, not phone recyclers (this will hopefully change soon though, I’m sure).
-So until the EU change their policy, it seems the few "sell my phone" companies that do offer permanent data removal will charge you for it.
+As of August 25th, 2013 The EU declared that smartphone users should be held responsible for the protection of their phone data, not phone recyclers (this will hopefully change soon though, I’m sure).
+So until the EU changes their policy, it seems the few "sell my phone" companies that do offer permanent data removal will charge you for it.

 If you’re going to pay for it, you need to make sure you are actually going to get it.
 First thing to do is make sure the company give you a serial number and a tracking ID (it should be stated on their website).
 This means you are able to monitor the process as the procedure happens.

 Also make sure you receive a "certificate of destruction" which confirms the process has been completed, this also puts the responsibility on the company to make sure they live up to their promise.

 There is no reason why any company that offers this service should refuse you either of these.